 It is now very clear, farming and farming support is rapidly changing.
-Some will be happy we are no longer constrained by the Common Agricultural Policy though others may lament the loss of vocal support from the many small family farmers across Europe when it comes to fighting for government support.
-We know the Basic Payment Scheme is being phased out and some bigger farming enterprises will feel the draught sooner and harsher than others.
-We know we have a new Environmental Land Management Scheme (ELMS) to come but it is not a replacement for BPS, the era of direct payments is ending.
+Some will be happy we are no longer constrained by the Common Agricultural Policy while others may lament the loss of vocal support from the many small family farmers across Europe when it comes to fighting for government support.
+We know the Basic Payment Scheme is being phased out and some bigger farming enterprises will feel the effects sooner and harsher than others.
+We know we have a new Environmental Land Management Scheme (ELMS) to come but it is not a straight replacement for BPS, the era of direct payments is ending.
 One could look at ELMS as one would a Countryside Stewardship Scheme; there is financial support, but it may cost time and money.

 For decades, innovative farmers have been looking for ways to add value to their products.
 Farm Stay UK, the body promoting farmhouse accommodation, was formed in 1983 as the Farm Holiday Bureau.
 For years, families have enjoyed affordable camping holidays where the farmer has provided a field and a tap!
 What is new, is the level of sophistication demanded by today’s customer.
 If you still think you do not need to diversify, just remember that the profit from farming in the UK, until now, has been equal to the amount of financial support the UK received from Brussels.

 It is estimated that during the Coronavirus lockdown periods, the public’s enforced savings levels have increased by £200bn, and some forecast a spending bonanza once Covid restrictions disappear.
 Some commentators suggest that £20bn of those savings will be released in the second half of 2021, so is your business ready to capitalize on any boom?
-Since Prime Minister Johnson announced his road map, and with foreign travel unavailable for some time to come, bookings for UK holiday accommodation have exploded.
+Since Prime Minister Boris Johnson announced his road map, and with foreign travel unavailable for some time to come, bookings for UK holiday accommodation have exploded.
 As a frequent guest on farms, I do detect a swing to more self-catering accommodation.
 Many of my farming friends have run highly successful bed and breakfast enterprises but it is a tie, it is intrusive and as the next generation move into the farmhouse they do not want to bother with guests.
 Covid-19 adds another dimension to the safety of your own family as well as your guests.

 The introduction of Permitted Development Rights created the opportunity to convert old and redundant farm buildings for a variety of uses, residential, office space and holiday cottages.
 This has created business opportunities without impacting family life.
 Over the last thirty years the increase in mechanisation on farms has reduced staff levels, freeing up properties, originally tied cottages, for more lucrative uses.